 Description

-Stepping through time, Family Chair captures a serene moment in April 1968, as Elizabeth Matthews, descendant of Palm Beach co-founder H.M.
+Family Chair captures a serene moment in April 1968, as Elizabeth Matthews, descendant of Palm Beach co-founder H.M.
 Flagler, graces her great-grandfather's cherished seat.
-Framed against the backdrop of the family mansion, which has since transformed into the Flagler Museum, this photograph immortalizes a slice of American high society.
-Slim Aarons masterfully documents this intersection of lineage, affluence, and timeless beauty.
+Framed against the backdrop of the family mansion, which has since transformed into the Flagler Museum, this photograph immortalizes a slice of American high society where lineage meets leisure.
+Slim Aarons masterfully documents this intersection of heritage, affluence, and timeless beauty, preserving a world where afternoon repose in an heirloom chair speaks volumes about social standing and family legacy.

-As much a conversation piece as it is a captivating photograph, this iconic Slim Aarons print weaves intricate tales of history and privilege.
-Each time your eyes meet Family Chair, you're sure to discover a new layer of its narrative, a fresh nuance that went previously unnoticed.
-From the intricate details of the heirloom chair to the magnificent facade of the Flagler Mansion, every aspect invites your guests to explore a world that is both distant yet strikingly intimate.
+As much a conversation piece as it is a captivating photograph, this iconic print weaves intricate tales of history and privilege into your living space.
+Each viewing of Family Chair reveals new layers of narrative, from the intricate details of the heirloom chair to the magnificent facade of the Flagler Mansion, inviting your circle to explore a world that feels both distant and strikingly intimate.
+Whether adorning a minimalist apartment or a traditional family home, this piece brings the refined elegance of Palm Beach's golden age into contemporary interiors, transforming any room into a gallery of American aristocracy.

-Experience history, elegance, and storytelling through a single frame with this remarkable photograph.
-Like all Slim Aarons works, this piece transports viewers to an era of refined luxury and social grace, making it more than just a photograph but a window into a bygone world of privilege and beauty.
+Available in photo lustre or matte finish, professionally framed in black, white, or natural wood.
+Like all Slim Aarons works, this piece transports viewers to an era of social grace and refined luxury, making it more than just a photograph but a window into a bygone world of privilege and beauty.
+Bring this remarkable intersection of history, elegance, and storytelling into your home today.

 Reviews